quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 - The `master` branch is basically just a snapshot of the latest stable release.
 All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**

-- Checkout a topic branch from the relevant branch, e.g. `vue3-work`, and merge back against that branch.
+- Checkout a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.

 - **DO NOT** check in `dist` in the commits.